 I’m an immigrant.
 Can I keep my Health First Colorado coverage?

-- Certain Cuban and Haitian immigrants
+- Certain Cuban or Haitian entrants

 What is the 6-month eligibility check and who does it impact?